15 Things To Do On New Zealand’s North Island

-We have visited the North Island of New Zealand several times: on a short family getaway and when I joined the Great Crusade Qantas World Cup Rugby tour.
+We have visited the North Island of New Zealand several times, both on a short family getaways and on a longer road trip experience.

 Sailing in the Bay of Islands